-National Science Foundation Grant Principal Investigator
+Biomanufacturing Mentor and National Science Foundation Grant Principal Investigator

 After spending a number of years as a scientist in both research & development and regulatory affairs areas, it became obvious to me that my science education path through college and graduate school did not get me “job ready” in the biotechnology industry.
 In fact, the education paths of most coworkers around me did not prepare them fully either.

 Here is what I observed.
 As a graduate of a science major, you certainly become well-versed in some, or even a lot, of scientific principles and theories, but this knowledge is just knowledge, taking up room in your grey matter, UNTIL you unleash its POTENTIAL – by APPLYING it.
 Sadly, most people’s college experience do not include an opportunity to rigorously apply all acquired knowledge to figure out what they really know, what they are capable of doing, and . . . what they still need to learn.

 Somehow, I lucked out.
 I had been a very inquisitive kid, driving family, nearby adults, and even some teachers nutty with my incessant questions “Why?”.
 By the 10th grade, this developed into a strong desire to pursue research in the field of genetics.
 Once in college, I successfully convinced a genetics professor to let me join his lab as an undergraduate researcher.
 So through my junior and senior years, and continuing on through graduate school and my postdoc years, I worked alongside graduate students, postdoctoral researchers, staff researchers, and the professor, LEARNING, APPLYING, and MASTERING as much genetics and molecular biology that I could, and taking note of all the things I still needed, wanted, to learn.